Vyral/base-template/_drafts/why-right-now-is-a-great-time-to-build-a-real-estate-team.md

 youtube_code: h_4g_VTr11c
 ---

-{% include youtube.html %}It’s time to start building your real estate team, and today I’ll share how you can do so.&nbsp;
+{% include youtube.html %}<center>It’s time to start building your real estate team, and today I’ll share how you can do so.</center>&nbsp;

 Fellow agents, I’ve got an important message: It’s time to start building your real estate team.&nbsp;